PipedreamHQ/pipedream/docs/docs/workflows/settings/README.md

 [Manage the concurrency and rate](/workflows/events/concurrency-and-throttling/) at which events from a source trigger your workflow code.

-## Current checkpoint values

-If you're using [`$checkpoint`](/workflows/steps/code/#workflow-level-state-checkpoint) or [`this.$checkpoint`](/workflows/steps/code/#step-level-state-this-checkpoint) to manage state in your workflow, you can view their values here.
-You can also modify the values or clear the whole contents of a given checkpoint.

 ## Attachments

 Sometimes, you'll need to reference static files in your workflow, like a CSV.
 Files uploaded in the **Attachments** section can be referenced in your workflow using the `$attachments` object.